 1. When making hotel arrangements, consult with the person/company providing the training and ask for a list of recommended hotels.
-They may negotiated special rates with certain hotels or they may know the hotels that are the most convenient to the location.
+They may negotiate special rates with certain hotels or they may know the hotels that are the most convenient to the location.

 2. Always ask for and review the training agenda/syllabus.